AlexNeugroschl/JAX_Risk_Engine/docs/known-issues.md

 party, not a bug queue item, and it closes when the question is answered rather than when code changes.

-Last full verification (2026-09-17, after **W1.5**): **1,716 passed, 0 failed** (11m24s) —
+Last full verification (2026-09-17, after **W0.8**): **1,777 passed, 0 failed** (16m55s) —
+the complete suite, nothing excluded, summary line printed, exit code 0.
+That is 1,718 at the previous commit plus W0.8's 59 new tests (51 in `tests/test_integration_publication.py`, and 8 net added to `tests/test_integration_eod_routes.py`, which goes 56 → 64), so the delta reconciles exactly: 1,718 + 51 + 8 = 1,777.

+**Two corrections to figures previously recorded here**, both found by re-collecting rather than re-reading:

+1. The total here briefly read **1,770**, reconciled as "52 new tests (44 + 8)".
+Both halves
+   were wrong. `tests/test_integration_publication.py` collects **51**, not 44 — the 44 was a
+   count of `def test_` lines, which undercounts every parameterized case.
+And 1,770 was taken before the last of the `eod_routes` tests landed.
+2. Before that it read **1,716 after W1.5**, reconciled as "1,618 + the 98 W1.5 tests".
+   Re-collecting that commit (`pytest --collect-only` at `1e078f3`) yields **1,718** — so that total and its arithmetic were off by two.

+Counts here are now taken from `pytest --collect-only`, never transcribed from a remembered summary line and never derived by grepping for `def test_`.
+A register whose own header overstates its verification undermines every status in it.
+Earlier figures, for history:
-the complete suite, nothing excluded.
-That is 1,618 + the 98 W1.5 tests, so the delta reconciles exactly.
-Previously 1,618/0 after W1.6, 1,452/1 after the v5 fixes, 1,384/2 after
+1,618/0 after W1.6, 1,452/1 after the v5 fixes, 1,384/2 after W1.4, 1,324/2 after W1.3,
-W1.4, 1,324/2 after W1.3, 1,217/2 after W1.2.
+1,217/2 after W1.2.

 **One caveat, and it is about the runner rather than the code.** [I-27](#i-27) makes a whole-suite run *intermittently* hard-abort inside XLA compilation, killing the process with no summary at all.
-This run completed cleanly; an earlier identical one did not.
+This run completed cleanly; an earlier identical one did not — and during this same session a run interrupted by an unrelated `git stash` of the working tree also terminated without a summary, which is a reminder that the tree must be left alone for the duration of a run.
 So a green result here is real but **not reliably repeatable on demand** — always confirm a summary line was actually printed before calling a run green.

 A green suite is evidence about the *tests*, not proof about the *code* — working rule 9, which this register exists to embody.
 Of the defects found during this integration, three came